ArunHub/Q-A/README.md

 - Contributing to Mozilla code base
 - sorocco , tryCss in Q-A Github
 - Retire.js for checking vulnerabilities or nsp or shrinkwrap npm
+- somaiya idea
+- can http promises be captiured in nodejs? via hostfile

 - Observer is a sound source, Our ears are subject ,We attach those sound source to subject, So when subject observing sounds , we listen and register and identify from which source it’s coming
 - Switching on/off main power which controls other switches and lights bulbs tv.
 Main acts as central system to control like redux - > subscribe/observer pattern